Thrifty Little Mom

 • As first timers this was the overwhelming part.
 We had a schedule to fill up and tons and tons of options.
 Here is what we learned from our first time.

-• What’s a WOMAN to do?- Routinely I was one of the few women in these classes and I just want to say that if you are a wife, go!
-Go with your hubby and have some fun.
+• Routinely I was one of the few women in these classes and I just want to say that if you are a wife, daughter, or girlfriend of the enthusiast, go!
+Go have some fun.
 Learning about this stuff helps you understand your spouses dreams and even gives you a chance to be a part of that.
 I had a blast!
 I got to weld for the first time in my life and did really well!
 I did riveting, worked with composite materials and learned more than ever thought I wanted to know about building an experimental aircraft.
 Now I’m excited to think that building one could actually be a “family” project.
 Don’t be afraid to get in there and get your hands dirty!
 The instructors are kind, patient and helpful!

 • Late Comers- Many instructors pay attention to who is late and will make you wait to participate until all the people that arrived on time have filled a spot.